recallbricks/agent-runtime/docs/quickstart.md

 # RecallBricks Agent Runtime - Quickstart Guide

-Get started with RecallBricks in 5 minutes.
+Get started with RecallBricks Agent Runtime v1.0.0 in 5 minutes.

 ## What is RecallBricks?